nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

 * Search for all Medications and Medical Devices that were active on or after the specified date
      * The consumer system requests all items from a start date
-     * The provider system returns all plans whose effective period end date is null or is on or after the start date
+     * The provider system returns all authorisations (MedicationStatement and MedicationRequest with intent set to ‘plan’) whose effective period end date is null or is on or after the start date
      * Where no date is supplied by the consumer, all medications and medical devices are returned
-* Do not include all the prescriptions issued under the returned medication/medical device plans
+* Do not include all the prescriptions issued under the returned medication/medical device authorisations
      * The consumer system requests not to include prescription issues
-     * For each of the returned medication/medical device plans, the provider system only includes the authorisations
+     * For each of the returned medication/medical device item, the provider system only includes the authorisations

 Technical details relating to the search criteria are available on the [Retrieve a patient's structured record page](accessrecord_structured_development_retrieve_patient_record.html).